 She exposed the errors of the pagans and her brilliant eloquence convinced many of her adversaries, to declare themselves Christians.
 Unfortunately, they were at once put to death.
-Among those who had to die was also the Emperor’s wife Faustina, a high official named Porphyrius, and many of the soldiers of the guard.
+Among those who had to die were also the Emperor’s wife Faustina, a high official named Porphyrius, and many of the soldiers of the guard.

 Catherine Of Alexandria Was Tortured And Sentenced To Death

 Then, it was time to punish Catherine.
 She was tortured, scourged so cruelly and for so long, that her whole body was covered with wounds, from which the blood flowed in streams.
 The emperor ordered her to be imprisoned without food, so she would starve to death.